Codecademy/docs/content/javascript/concepts/map/terms/has/has.md

   - 'paths/front-end-engineer-career-path'
 ---

-Returns a boolean telling whether an entry with a given key exists in a `Map` object.
+Returns a boolean reflecting whether an entry with a given key exists in a `Map` object.

 ## Syntax